The New Pandemic-Inspired Single!

 SHE IS KNOWN FOR HER ORIGINAL songs as well as her adventurously reimagined standards.
 These often incorporate both sung and spoken verse.

-WITH PREVIOUS PERFORMANCES AT 90+ VENUES in the San Francisco Bay Area, New York, Los Angeles, and elsewhere, Lisa is finalizing dates to showcase her new single, "Don't Touch Your Face," her recent (fall 2019) record "Reverberant: Poems & Music," and 2018's "I Get A Kick: Cole Porter Reimagined" (current trio Ben Flint, p., Marcus Shelby, b., and Isaac Schwartz, d.).
+WITH PREVIOUS PERFORMANCES AT 90+ VENUES in the San Francisco Bay Area, New York, Los Angeles, and elsewhere, Lisa is beginning to schedule 2021 dates to perform her new single, "Don't Touch Your Face," her recent (fall 2019) record "Reverberant: Poems & Music," and 2018's "I Get A Kick: Cole Porter Reimagined" (current trio Ben Flint, p., Marcus Shelby, b., and Isaac Schwartz, d.).

 HER SEVEN FULL-LENGTH CDS released over the past two decades received radio play and charting on hundreds of trade-reporter jazz, college, and free-form stations.

 All of Lisa B's CDs were recorded at Pajama Studios in Oakland, Calif. in close collaboration with Grammy-nominated producer-engineer-composer James Gardiner (Jim), who has 42 gold- and platinum-certified records as an engineer.

 HER LITERARY POETRY — featured on the new record "Reverberant" — has been published in her book "The Transparent Body" from the prestigious Wesleyan University Press poetry series and 60+ literary magazines and anthologies.

 SHE HAS WON FELLOWSHIPS OR GRANTS from the City of Oakland, United States Artists, Hardly Strictly Music Relief Fund, California Humanities and the National Endowment for the Humanities, the East Bay/Oakland Relief Fund for Individuals in the Arts, the National Endowment for the Arts, Headlands Center for the Arts, Ucross Foundation, Barbara Deming Memorial Fund/Money for Women, and the Puffin Foundation.
 With a master's degree in English literature/creative writing and years of experience as a coach and teacher, she offers a range of workshops/clinics to performers and creators.

 Two records in past two years spark enthusiasm